FLY FISHING SPECIALTIES

 Known as the "Jewel of Sacramento," the lower American River stretches from the basin of Nimbus Dam to the Sacramento River.
 Although it runs directly through the busy metropolitan area of Sacramento, the American can be surprising with its year-round availability of gamefish and public access.
 As seasons change in the Central Valley, so does the river.
 The opportunity to catch steelhead, striped bass (Stripers), salmon, and shad all become available at some point.

-(Updated 7/19/14) The flows are currently at 1950 cfs, which is great for keeping numbers of stripers in the river.
-Now is the time to get out there!
+(Updated 8/8/14) The flows are currently at 1500 cfs, its come down a bit but its still in good shape.
 Your best chances are fishing from a boat.
 On foot you should try Gristmill, Sailor Bar, Upper Sunrise, and the Log Hole.
 Some spring greenbacks (small steelhead) are in the river.
 Use Anderson’s bird of prey, or a Brother In Law Leech on the swing, or use caddis dries if you see fish rising.

 The American River is the second largest tributary of the Sacramento River with flows ranging between 1,000 and 10,000 cfs.